populationgenomics/talos/README.md

 ## **🔬 Input Validation**
-The first step of the Talos workflow is a module called StartupChecks, which runs a number of input validations:
+The first step of the Talos workflow is a module called *StartupChecks*, which runs a number of input validations:

 1. Checks a config file is present, and checks all required entries are present and have the correct type
 2. Opens the Matrix Table and checks the schema and data types